royriojas/lru2/README.md

 // get the current state of the cache lru2.toArray(); // [ { key: 'key',  value: { some : 'value' }}]

+// peek some value (without marking it as recently used) var entry = lru2.peek('key'); // undefined if key does not exists

+// removes the entry regardless if it is recently used or not lru2.remove('key');

+//
+var lru2 = require('lru2').create({
+  limit: 3, // limit=0 for no limit
+  onRemoveEntry: function (entry) {
+    // perform the clean up
+    // of heavy resources here:
+    entry.destroy(); // clear db connections or other heavy resources used }
+});
 ```

 ## Changelog